Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 Right.

-And Tim and I realized
+And and Tim

-that we didn't always we, we,
+and I realize that we didn't always we

 we tried to shelter the employees from it